SDK Spoofing: The Future of Mobile Ad Fraud

 SDK Spoofing is the future of ad fraud.
 It is on the rise and accounts for a large portion of ad fraud committed.
 However, it is detectable.
 Let’s deep dive into what exactly is SDK Spoofing and how to prevent it.

 SDK Spoofing, yet another trending topic in the matrix of scary cyber-crimes and fraud?
 Yes, but it does not have to be.
-SDK Spoofing is a type of ad fraud, which is increasing and accounts for 18% of total ad fraud committed in 2018, according to our reports.
+SDK Spoofing is a type of ad fraud, which is increasing.
+From q1, to q2 2019 SDK spoofing increased from 17% to 20% of the total share of mobile ad fraud.
 However, the picture is not all bleak.
 According to a report by Hewlett Packard Enterprise, Ad fraud is the easiest type of hacking to prevent and has the highest payout potential (see table below).
 As the wily and up-starter of the ad fraud bunch, SDK Spoofing certainly deserves our attention and effort.

 What is SDK Spoofing?

 SDK Spoofing is highly sophisticated and relatively new.
 Fraudsters first hack MMPs and listen to their “secure communication” which is integral in the advertisement and attribution process.
 They then replicate it and mimic this information to fool the attribution process.
 The information sent, simulates real installs, and often in-app events.
 This information is sent in various ways, including Trojan APK, Trojan SDK, and botnets.

 The first method is through this information being replicated and stored in an SDK which is built into a Trojan APK (masked as perhaps an innocent flashlight, or pedometer app).
 SDKs are an essential element of all apps.
 Therefore, when you download what you think might be an innocent alarm-clock or wallpaper app, you might be downloading an app, that is designed for SDK Spoofing ad fraud, by sending signals to an MMP from your phone.